 Scratch Night

-Join us on Friday 31st January at 7pm for SCRATCH NIGHT 2.0 at Levenshulme Old Library.
-We’ve selected SIX acts for the next in our triannual event, and we couldn’t be more excited about them.
-Get your tickets here.
-BYOB!
+Join us on Friday 3rd October at 8pm for SCRATCH NIGHT 2.0 at Levenshulme Old Library.
+We’ve selected FOUR acts for the next in our triannual event, and we couldn’t be more excited about them.

 Our Vision